 Target posture ASIMO Justin NAO

-Anger A Company - M
+Anger

 Disgust

-Fear -
+Fear

-Happiness Y The second
+Happiness The state of the s

 Sadness Å

-Surprise Simo
+Surprise T

 6. Conclusions and future work

 In this paper, a generic novel method for gesture generation for robots was described.
 Since the method is constructed independently of a robot configuration, it can be used by different robot platforms and models.
 By only inputting the Denavit-Hartenberg parameters of the configuration and a maximum of four rotation matrices, the method calculates the necessary joint angles for that configuration to establish a desired gesture.
 The method was validated on different configurations, including those of the robots ASIMO, Justin and NAO, with arm configurations ranging from 9 DOF to only 5 DOF.
 The results are visualized by sending them to a virtual model.
 Current work includes validating the method on the real robots instead of their virtual